Understanding Osteoarthritis and Relieving it Naturally: Your Path to a Better Quality of Life

 - Limited effectiveness in advanced osteoarthritis

-Nutrition for osteoarthritis: Inflammation control from within
+Diet for osteoarthritis: Anti-inflammatory from within

-Food group | Recommended | To avoid | Effect |
+| Food Group | Recommended | To Avoid | Effect |

-Fats | Omega-3 (hemp seeds, linseed oil, walnuts) | Trans fats, excessive omega-6 | Inflammation regulation |
+| Fats | Omega-3 (hemp seeds, linseed oil, walnuts) | Trans fats, excessive Omega-6 | Inflammation regulation |

-Proteins | Fish, legumes, hemp protein | Processed meat | Cartilage formation |
+| Proteins | Fish, legumes, hemp protein | Processed meat | Cartilage building |

-Carbohydrates | Whole grains, vegetables, berries | sugar, white flour | Blood sugar stability |
+| Carbohydrates | Whole grains, vegetables, berries | Sugar, white flour | Blood sugar stability |

-Spices | Turmeric, ginger, hemp extract | Excessive salt | Natural anti-inflammatory |
+| Spices | Turmeric, ginger, hemp extract | Excessive salt | Natural anti-inflammation |

 Dietary supplements: Glucosamine, Chondroitin & natural alternatives